triture/util-kit/README.md

 # util-kit
-A lot of generic and resuable things for haxe
+A lot of generic and reusable things for haxe